Australians treated to rare full solar eclipse

-CAIRNS, Australia (Reuters) - A rare full solar eclipse plunged north Queensland into darkness for two minutes early on Wednesday, delighting the thousands of people who had gathered on the Australian state’s beaches.
+CAIRNS, Australia, Nov 14 (Reuters) - A rare full solar eclipse plunged north Queensland into darkness for two minutes early on Wednesday, delighting the thousands of people who had gathered on the Australian state’s beaches.

-In Cairns, the main city in north Queensland and a gateway to the Great Barrier Reef, cloudy skies and occasional rain partly obscured the view, but elsewhere viewing conditions were more favorable.

 North Queensland’s tourism body and NASA provided a live stream of the eclipse, which was expected to give a A$75 million ($78 million) boost to the region’s tourism industry with many people travelling from around the country and overseas to catch the best view of the celestial show.